 Let me answer a few questions about safety in Mexico.

-How has the Mexican government worked to improve safety in these places for tourists?
+How has the Mexican government worked to improve tourist safety in these places?

 The Mexican government has taken several steps to improve safety in Mexico for tourists.
-It has increased the presence of police and military personnel in popular tourist areas and improved security measures at resorts and hotels and implemented new regulations on public transportation.
+It has increased the presence of police and military personnel in popular tourist areas, improved security measures at resorts and hotels, and implemented new regulations on public transportation.

 What measures should tourists take when visiting these Mexican cities?

 Travelers must take sensible precautions such as not walking alone late at night or leaving valuables unattended.
-They should also follow local regulations, adhere to safety advice, and be aware of their surroundings at all times.
+They should also follow local regulations, adhere to safety advice, and always be aware of their surroundings.

 Don’t go to the places to avoid in Mexico, such as Tepito, Mercado Merced, Doctores, Ciudad Neza, and Iztapalapa.
 And don’tdon’t carry every peso you brought!
 Blend in the culture, and know all the emergency numbers of Mexico.